Below this long intro are many sub-sections containing relevant studies.

 - Porn/sex addiction?
-This page lists 44 neuroscience-based studies (MRI, fMRI, EEG, neuropsychological, hormonal).
-They provide strong support for the addiction model as their findings mirror the neurological findings reported in substance addiction studies.
+This page lists 50 neuroscience-based studies (MRI, fMRI, EEG, neuropsychological, hormonal).
+All provide strong support for the addiction model as their findings mirror the neurological findings reported in substance addiction studies.

 - An official diagnosis?
 The world’s most widely used medical diagnostic manual, The International Classification of Diseases (ICD-11), contains a new diagnosis suitable for porn addiction: “Compulsive Sexual Behavior Disorder.”

 - Debunking the unsupported talking point that “high sexual desire” explains away porn or sex addiction: Over 25 studies falsify the claim that sex & porn addicts “just have high sexual desire”

 - Porn’s effects on relationships?
 Over 75 studies link porn use to less sexual and relationship satisfaction.
 As far as we know all studies involving males have reported more porn use linked to poorer sexual or relationship satisfaction.
 While some studies report little effect of women’s porn use on women’s sexual and relationship satisfaction, many do report negative effects: Porn studies involving female subjects: Negative effects on arousal, sexual satisfaction, and relationships

 - Porn use affecting emotional and mental health?
 Over 90 studies link porn use to poorer mental-emotional health & poorer cognitive outcomes.